-The SX1231 is a single-chip integrated circuit ideally suited for today's high performance ISM band RF applications.
-The SX1231's advanced features set, including state of the art packet engine greatly simplifies system design whilst the high level of integration reduces the external BOM to a handful of passive decoupling and matching components.
-It is intended for use as high-performance, low-cost FSK and OOK RF transceiver for robust frequency agile, half-duplex bi-directional RF links, and where stable and constant RF performance is required over the full operating range of the device down to 1.8V.
+The SX1239 is a single-chip integrated circuit ideally suited for today's high performance ISM band RF applications.
+The SX1239's advanced features set, including state of the art packet engine greatly simplifies system design whilst the high level of integration reduces the external BOM to a handful of passive decoupling and matching components.
+It is intended for use as high-performance, low-cost FSK and OOK RF receiver for robust frequency agile RF links, and where stable and constant RF performance is required over the full operating range of the device down to 1.8V.

-The SX1231 is intended for applications over a wide frequency range, including the 433 MHz and 868 MHz European and the 902-928 MHz North American ISM bands.
-Coupled with a link budget in excess of 135 dB, the advanced system features of the SX1231 include a 66 byte TX/RX FIFO, configurable automatic packet handler, listen mode, temperature sensor and configurable DIOs which greatly enhance system flexibility whilst at the same time significantly reducing MCU requirements.
+The SX1239 is intended for applications over a wide frequency range, including the 433 MHz and 868 MHz European and the 902-928 MHz North American ISM bands.
+Coupled with a very aggressive sensitivity, the advanced system features of the SX1239 include a 66 byte RX FIFO, configurable automatic packet handler, listen mode, temperature sensor and configurable DIOs which greatly enhance system flexibility whilst at the same time significantly reducing MCU requirements.

-The SX1231 complies with both ETSI and FCC regulatory requirements and is available in a 5x 5 mm QFN 24 lead package
+The SX1239 complies with both ETSI and FCC regulatory requirements and is available in a 5 x 5 mm QFN 24 lead package